SvOlli/sorbus/README.md

   - src/tools/upload.sh
     - script used to build and transfer software using picotool (needs rewrite)
-    - defaults to uploading the native core
+    - defaults to uploading the JAM core
   - src/tools/external-taliforth2.sh
     - script to checkout, build and install the TaliForth2 binary ready for building the filesystem image